 FAR Part 7 provides enormous flexibility in the type of acquisition plan a program may develop.
 Specifically, FAR Part 7 requires an acquisition plan that describes how the competition will be sought, promoted, and sustained throughout the course of the acquisition.
 The acquisition plan should discuss the source-selection procedures including the timing for submission and evaluation of proposals, and the relationship of evaluation factors to the attainment of the acquisition objectives.
-FAR Part 7 also requires a program to describe the test program for each major phase of the acquisition.43 MITRE believes that an acquisition plan may be written or updated to include ChBA as a valid, legal acquisition approach should agency officials determine this is the best course of action for their given program.
-Furthermore, a plan may be written to include a discussion and concurrently fulfill testing requirements as applicable.
+FAR Part 7 also requires a program to describe the test program for each major phase of the acquisition.
+MITRE believes that an acquisition plan may be written or updated to include ChBA as a valid, legal acquisition approach should agency officials determine this is the best course of action for their given program.
+Furthermore, a plan may be written to include a discussion of ChBA source-selection procedures including the use of challenge events to evaluate offeror submissions and concurrently fulfill testing requirements as applicable.
 Utilization of a challenge event, and the evidence it produces, for both source selection and testing can be part of an acquisition streamlining plan as described in FAR 7.105(a)(8).
-Additionally, a challenge event in recommending the most appropriate application and tailoring of contract requirements.44
+Additionally, a challenge event is considered one of the other means of stimulating industry involvement during design and development in recommending the most appropriate application and tailoring of contract requirements.
+Additionally, and the commending the most appropriate application and tailoring of contract requirements.